plochoidysis-ojwege/Digital-communication-Labs/Spectrum and simulation/Readme.md

-# Digital Signal Spectrum Analysis Project
+# Digital Signal Spectrum Analysis

 ## Overview
 This directory contains analysis and simulation of digitally transmitted signals, focusing on spectrum analysis and Wide Sense Stationarity (WSS) concepts.